Why partner with us?

 Global wheat demand will rise by an estimated 60 per cent by 2050, yet growth in crop yields has effectively stagnated.
 The IWYP is an international research project that seeks to increase maximum wheat yield by up to 50 percent over 20 years.
-Australian researchers will make an important contribution with the support of GRDC funding.
+Australian researchers will make an important contribution with the support of GRDC investment.

 Australian Grains Genebank